pijll/18xx-unified-rules/games/SteamOverHolland.md

 Then, the railroad companies operate in order:
 * from high to low share value
-* right to left on the stock market
 * top to bottom in a stack on one stock market cell

 ### Railroad Company Operations

 During its turn,
 a company can take the following actions, in order:
+* Trade shares
+* Buy a private company
 * Lay track
 * Place a token
 * Run trains
 * Pay dividends
 * Buy trains

+#### Trade Shares

+A railroad company may issue shares from its treasury.
+They may sell as many shares to the open market as there are shares owned by players.

+The share price drops one space for each share that is sold except the first.

+A railroad company may buy its own shares from the open market.

+#### Buy Private Company

-After the first 3 train has been bought, at any time during a company's turn in an OR, the company may buy a private company from a player for a value of at least half face value, up to 2 times face value.
+After the first 3 train has been bought, the company may buy a private company from a player for a value of 1 to face value.

 #### Lay Track

 Each turn, a company may
-either place one yellow tile
+either place up to two yellow tiles or upgrade one tile and place up to one yellow tile (in any order).
-or upgrade one tile.

-Track may not run off the hex grid or into a blank side of a pre-printed hex that cannot be upgraded.
+Track may not run off the hex grid.

 ##### Placing Tiles